 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.

-Air evacuation to Bangkok by air-ambulance from Hanoi or Ho Chi Minh City may be required in cases of serious illness or accident.
-Air evacuations are very expensive.
+Air evacuation from Hanoi or Ho Chi Minh City may be required in cases of serious illness or accident.
+Air evacuations, often to Bangkok or Singapore, are very expensive.
 All medical costs, including evacuations, are at the traveller’s expense.
 We strongly encourage you to take out travel insurance that will cover any medical costs, including medical evacuation.

 Hyperbaric chambers are located in Khanh Hoa (Nha Trang), Quy Nhon (Binh Dinh), Ho Chi Minh City and Hanoi.

 The mosquito-borne illness dengue fever is prevalent in Vietnam, particularly in the south.
 There has been an increase in the number of cases reported and deaths from dengue fever.
 Malaria is also a risk in some remote mountainous areas of Vietnam.
 We recommend you take measures to avoid mosquito bites including using insect repellent at all times, wear long, loose-fitting, light coloured clothing, ensure your accommodation is mosquito proof and that you ask your doctor about whether you need to take prophylaxis against malaria.